caktus/guidebook/docs/testing/frontend.md

-An easy way to do that is to create a utility function that wraps your React component and provides access to an EventEmitter that fires an event whenever your component\'s lifecycle methods are called:
+An easy way to do that is to create a utility function that wraps your React component and provides access to an EventEmitter that fires an event whenever your component's lifecycle methods are called:

     import React from 'react'
     import { EventEmitter } from 'events'